hannahbaucom/My_Portfolio/README.md

 ## Features
-- Multiple pages to display various types of information
+This website features multiple pages to display various types of information.
   - Contact page
   - Access to helpful community resources